 All of these shirts are designed to be worn while running, so if you want a running shirt, you are in the right place.
 We recommend you check out our top scorers.Hot Weather

 For running in warm or hot weather, you will likely want the shirt that scores the best for breathability and drying time, as these factors help you cool down the quickest through evaporation of sweat.
-The North Face Better Than Naked was our Top Pick specifically for this purpose.
-Other shirts that feature large amounts of mesh paneling to aid in air permeability are the Patagonia Windchaser and New Balance Ice 2.0.
-Worth noting is that in extremely hot temperatures, it can be advantageous to stay wet, and in these circumstances wearing an absorbent fabric, like cotton may serve you better than extremely fast-drying polyester.
+A shirt that features large amounts of mesh paneling to aid in air permeability is a great choice.

-Ultra runs, or long adventure runs are usually accommodated by wearing a running vest or light pack to carry extra food, water, and essentials like rain gear.
-All of these shirts will work fine for long runs, but ones that don't have a ton of mesh on the back and shoulders will probably last a lot longer, as the repeated bouncing and jostling could quickly wear a hole in very light mesh.
-Of the selection in this review, we would avoid The North Face Better Than Naked and New Balance Ice 2.0 for running a lot with a vest on.
+Ultra runs, or long adventure runs are usually accompanied by wearing a running vest or light pack to carry extra food, water, and essentials like rain gear.
+All of these shirts will work fine for long runs, but ones that don't have mesh on the back and shoulders will probably last a lot longer, as the repeated bouncing and jostling could quickly wear through light mesh.
+Fit is also critical for a long enduring effort.
+If there is any discomfort or chafing on a shorter run, it will only be exacerbated with greater distance, increased sweat, and the changing weight of a full hydration pack waning to empty between aid stations.
+The Arc'teryx Cormac Crew has the added benefit of a UPF 50+ rating, so it is great for all-day adventures.

 Hiking or Backpacking

-Technical running shirts work great for hiking or backpacking as well!
+Technical running shirts work great for hiking, backpacking, or climbing as well!
 We often wear them in this capacity, and once again only caution against wearing a pack for too long in conjunction with a shirt made mostly of mesh that might not be able to withstand the abuse.
-The only ones we would specifically avoid would again be The North Face Better Than Naked and the New Balance Ice 2.0.
+For long thru-hikes like the AT or PCT, where stench can become a real issue, looking for something with Merino wool can help remediate that.

 Working Out at the Gym

-Synthetic shirts such as these running shirts also work ideally for working out at the gym.
-Indeed, the two most affordable shirts in this review — the Russell Athletic Dri-Power Core Performance and the Under Armour UA Tech — are workout shirts that also work great for running.
+Synthetic shirts such as these running shirts are also ideal for working out at the gym.
+Indeed, some of the most affordable shirts in our review handle the sweat and intensity of gym workouts very effectively.
 While any of the shirts here will work great in the gym, you may not want to spend a lot of money simply for a workout shirt.
 For that reason, we would probably recommend the shirts that are on the more affordable end of the spectrum.

 As a Base Layer

-When skiing, ice climbing, or taking part in any other cold weather activity, we like having a breathable, slippery polyester t-shirt on as our base layer.
-Warmth layers worn over the top easily slide over these shirts without bunching.
-Durability and a sleek, athletic fit are the two main attributes to covet if planning to wear your running shirt as a base-layer.
-We think the Arc'teryx Motus Crew is the best shirt in this review for this purpose, which is why we gave it a Top Pick award.
-Other good ones are the Patagonia Windchaser, Smartwool PhD Ultra Light, the Brooks Distance, and the Under Armour UA Tech.
+When skiing, ice climbing, or taking part in any cold-weather activity, we like having a breathable, durable t-shirt on as our base layer.
+The polyester weave of the Cormac Crew allowed warmer layers worn over the top to easily slide on without bunching.
+Durability and a sleek, athletic fit are the two main attributes to covet if planning to wear your running shirt as a base layer.
+The Rhythm Tee offers warmth and comfort as a base layer while wicking away sweat during nordic skis and ski tours.
+The benefits of merino wool and the durability of the nylon core make the Rhythm Tee the best shirt in this review for this purpose.